turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 Based on your intermission work:

 * What does CRUD stand for?
-* Look at your Task Manager controller: what are the eight different method/argument combinations contained there?
+* Look at your Task Manager routes: what are the eight different method/path/controller#action combinations contained there?
 * What does each one do?

 ## CRUD